 It’s official: “A certified safe and clean hotel environment” ranked number one across three generational cohorts—Millennials, Gen X, and Baby Boomers—when it comes to what might influence them most when booking wellness travel over the next two years.

-2,500 consumers from 52 countries and territories took part in the Wellness Tourism Association’s 2021 Wellness Travel Consumer Survey to help the hospitality industry, tour operators and travel agents/advisors have a clearer understanding of wellness-minded consumers’ priorities as they begin planning their post-pandemic travels.
+2,500 consumers from 52 countries and territories took part in the Wellness Tourism Association’s 2021 Wellness Travel Consumer Survey to help the hospitality industry, tour operators, retreat providers, and travel agents/advisors have a clearer understanding of wellness-minded consumers’ priorities as they begin planning their post-pandemic travels.

 The three-month online survey was administered by the WTA in collaboration with WTA Research Associate, Danny Kessler Ph.D., Assistant Professor at Dongseo University, International College in Busan, South Korea.